blyncnov/DropHQ/README.md

 ## Food Ordering Website

-This is a Fullstack Application Webapp, created by Taiwo Boluwatife [`Blyncnov`](https://blyncnov.com/).
+This is a Fullstack Web Application , created by Taiwo Boluwatife [`Blyncnov`](https://blyncnov.com/).

 ```bash
 welcome to earth